Skip to main content

 Dozens of blood tests, including some that are already on sale, promise to pick up telltale signs of cancer.

 Multi-cancer early detection (MCED) blood tests have moved from research labs into clinical conversations across the United States.
-Offered through physicians, employer wellness programs, and specialty clinics, these liquid-biopsy assays promise to identify signals from more than 50 cancer types using a single blood draw—often before symptoms appear and for cancers that lack routine screening options.
+Offered through physicians, employer wellness programs, and speciality clinics, these liquid-biopsy assays promise to identify signals from more than 50 cancer types using a single blood draw—often before symptoms appear and for cancers that lack routine screening options.
 The best-known example, GRAIL’s Galleri test, has been prescribed to more than 420,000 individuals since its limited commercial launch in 2021.
 Priced at approximately $949 and paid out-of-pocket by most users, Galleri and similar tests are marketed as a complement to—not a replacement for—standard screenings such as mammograms, colonoscopies, and low-dose CT scans for lung cancer.Yet the central question remains: Do these tests truly work?
 The answer, according to peer-reviewed studies, large-scale clinical trials, and statements from major medical organizations, is nuanced.
 High specificity and improving positive predictive values offer genuine promise for detecting aggressive cancers missed by conventional methods.
-At the same time, modest sensitivity for early-stage disease, mixed results from randomized controlled trials, and the absence of proven mortality reduction mean MCED tests are not yet ready for broad population screening.
-This article draws on data from foundational case-control studies, prospective interventional trials, recent randomized controlled evidence, modeling analyses, and expert guidance from the American Cancer Society (ACS) and other bodies to provide a clear, evidence-based assessment.:::How Multi-Cancer Blood Tests Work: The Science of Liquid BiopsyMCED tests analyze circulating cell-free DNA (cfDNA) shed by both healthy and cancerous cells into the bloodstream.
+At the same time, modest sensitivity for early-stage disease, mixed results from randomised controlled trials, and the absence of proven mortality reduction mean MCED tests are not yet ready for broad population screening.
+This article draws on data from foundational case-control studies, prospective intervention trials, recent randomized controlled evidence, modelling analyses, and expert guidance from the American Cancer Society (ACS) and other bodies to provide a clear, evidence-based assessment.:::How Multi-Cancer Blood Tests Work: The Science of Liquid BiopsyMCED tests analyze circulating cell-free DNA (cfDNA) shed by both healthy and cancerous cells into the bloodstream.
 Healthy cfDNA shows predictable methylation patterns—chemical tags that regulate gene expression.
 Cancer cells release cfDNA with abnormal methylation signatures that are detectable even when tumors are small.
 Advanced machine-learning algorithms trained on thousands of known cancer and non-cancer samples identify these aberrant patterns and, in many cases, predict the tissue of origin (cancer signal origin, or CSO) to guide follow-up imaging or biopsy.

 Tumour cells, such as these breast cancer cells, shed fragments of DNA into the bloodstream.